chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Domino: Eliminating Communication in LLM Training via Generic Tensor Slicing and Overlapping](https://arxiv.org/abs/2409.15241): overlapping, provided by Deepspeed team
 - [ ] [PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving](https://arxiv.org/abs/2501.08192): overlap communication with model-weights/KV-cache prefetch
 - [ ] [Concerto: Automatic Communication Optimization and Scheduling for Large-Scale Deep Learning](https://dl.acm.org/doi/10.1145/3669940.3707223): use compilation to schedule overlap, accepted by ASPLOS'25

+#### Prefill-Decode disaggregation

+Ignore some of the earliest papers and focus on the latest work to optimize this.

+- [ ] ⭐ [Seesaw: High-throughput LLM Inference via Model Re-sharding](https://arxiv.org/abs/2503.06433): dynamic model re-sharding to facilitates the dynamic reconfiguration of parallelization strategies across stages, reduce the overhead caused by frequent stage transitions (Elastic Scheduling)

 ### Prune & Sparsity 💡